PGComai/Data_Analytics_Final_Project/README.md

 # Book Crossing

+Project status: Using SQL, we combined 3 CSV files into a single dataset.
+We then cleaned that dataset several times over to ensure there were no null values, duplicates, or other undesireable data points.
+As we have worked on our analysis, our dataset has turned into multiple datasets again.
+For our machine learning model, we created a new dataset by shaving our data down to 38,700 rows & 6 columns.
+After splitting the data we fit the model and assessed its accuracy.
+We also have begun to visualize our data using Tableau, the results of which are shown in the deliverable 2 section below.

 ## Deliverable 1

 Overview: Our group is interested in creating a book tracking app, but first we need some insight on certain countries or age groups that would be the target audience.
 We decided to take a look at the Book Crossing data and find for some answers.